Payroll

 Due dates for STP finalisations

-You can submit a finalisation declaration for an employee at any point during the financial year, such as for those who have ceased employment or after the financial year's end.
+You can submit a finalisation declaration for an employee at any point during the financial year — this would generally be done after the financial year's end for active employees, while terminated employees' declaration can be completed after their employment has ceased.
 The exact due date for STP finalisations varies depending on your organisation's circumstances, though:

 Employers with no closely held employees